Self-Control Is Christ's Control

+Avoid temptation.
 It is just pure common sense: Don’t put yourself in situations where you’ll face temptation.
 If you struggle with alcohol, don’t go into a bar.
 If you’re struggling to lose weight, don’t load the refrigerator with ice cream.
 Do whatever you must to avoid temptation.
-Make yourself accountable.

 If you’re serious about self-control, find another believer you trust and say, “I have this problem.
 I’ve confessed it to God.
 I’ve asked forgiveness, and now I want to ask you to help me.
 Will you be my ‘buddy,’ a person I can call on the phone when I need support and encouragement?”

 I believe God intends for every church to be filled with “buddy” relationships where people are accountable to each other, where they help and encourage each other in the Lord.

 Having someone hold you accountable is tough, but it works.

 Give hope, prayer, and encouragement below.
 Post a comment & talk about it.